 Instructions

-- Combine flour, sugar, and salt in a large mixing bowl.
-Sprinkle yeast over top, then pour warm water and olive oil directly into the center of the dry ingredients.
-Mix with your hands or a sturdy wire dough hook until completely combined.
+- Combine flour, sugar, salt, and yeast in a large mixing bowl.
+Pour warm water and olive oil directly into the center of the dry ingredients.
+Mix with a dough whisk or spatula until completely combined.
 The dough will be sticky and very messy.
 With a damp hand grab a corner of the dough and stretch it over itself.
 Rotate the bowl and repeat to gather the dough in a loose ball in the center.
 Cover and rest 5 minutes.

 - Dampen your hands and repeat the folding process, grabbing a corner of the dough, stretching it away and then down over the center of the dough.
 Rotate the bowl and repeat with each side of the dough.Cover and rest 15 minutes.